usnistgov/nist-supercloud/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-[SmoothieCharts](http://smoothiecharts.org)  is used a chart library
+[SmoothieCharts](http://smoothiecharts.org)  is used as a chart library